digitalrebar/doc/install.rst

 KVM Nodes (high fidelity test)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Works on Linux environments that can run KVM.
+It is **not compatable** with simultaneous VirtualBox / Vagrant testing.

 These instructions assume that you've linked [24]_ the Digital Rebar code to ~/rebar.